asgolovin/ising-model/README.md

 ([image source](https://en.wikipedia.org/wiki/Curie_temperature))

-The Ising model is a simple model that can describe phase transition from a paramagnetic unodrered state to a ferromagnetic ordered state.
-In the model, the magnetic moments are binary and can only point up (+1) or down (-1).
+The Ising model is a simple model that can describe phase transition from an ordered state to an unodrered state.
+In the model, the magnetic moments (we will also call them spins) are binary and can only point up (+1) or down (-1).
 Magnetic moments sit on a 2D lattice, their interaction with neighbors is described by the coupling constant `J`.

 * `J > 0`: parallel orientation is preferable
 * `J < 0`: antiparallel orientation is preferable